 - It is customary for the flag to fly at half-staff until noon; then raised to full staff until sunset on Memorial Day.

-- December 28, 2000 – President Bill Clinton signed the “National Moment of Remembrance Act,” which asks Americans to pause for one minute at 3 p.m. in an act of national unity.
+- December 28, 2000 –President Bill Clinton signed the “National Moment of Remembrance Act,” which asks Americans to pause for one minute at 3 p.m. in the act of national unity.
 The time was chosen because 3 p.m. “is the time when most Americans are enjoying their freedoms on the national holiday.”

 - The crowd that attended the first Memorial Day ceremony at Arlington National Cemetery remains about the same size as those that attend today’s observance: about 5,000 people.